regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 opening of the RELATED connection to the RTP server addresses of your VOIP provider.

-Securing the signalling flow
+Securing the signaling flow
 ----------------------------

 You will also need to build carefully crafted rules for the authorization of flows involving connection tracking helpers.
-In particular, you have to do a strict antispoofing (has described below) to avoid traffic injection from other interfaces.
+In particular, you have to do a strict anti-spoofing (has described below) to avoid traffic injection from other interfaces.